dobots/website/_posts/2012-02-03-robot-club-visit.md

 cell phones, bicycle led lights and toothbrushes and created their own working bristle bots!

-Now, they wanted to see what we were up to at Dobots.
+Now, they wanted to see what we were up to at DoBots.

 ##  Masterclass